Aarón Anselmino

-Aarón Anselmino (born 29 April 2005) is an Argentine professional footballer who plays as a centre-back for club Borussia Dortmund, on loan from club Chelsea.
+Aarón Anselmino (born 29 April 2005) is an Argentine professional footballer who plays as a centre-back for club Chelsea.

 Early life

 Anselmino joined the youth academy of Argentine side Boca Juniors at the age of twelve.

-Career
+Club career

+Boca Juniors

 In 2022, Anselmino was crowned champion of the 2022 Evo Cup with Boca Juniors after beating River Plate 2–0 in the final.
 He was a participant in the first edition of the Evo Cup, a youth competition that was played in Bolivia.
 This tournament was created in tribute to the former Bolivia president, Evo Morales.
 The team that was led by Matías Donett won 2–0 with goals from Diego Santander and Iker Zufiaurre.

 On 10 June 2023, Anselmino signed his first professional contract with Boca Juniors and hours later made his debut with the club as a second-half substitute for Bruno Valdez, in a match that ended in a 1–1 draw against Lanús.
 Almost six months later, on 9 January 2024, Anselmino signed a contract extension which runs until December 2028.